jemaelnzihou/Jemael-Nzihou-Portfolio/README.md

 **In other words:**

-We have built a working scientific machine learning solver.
+- We have built a working scientific machine learning solver.

-**📌 Final Insight**
+### **📌 Final Insight**

-“A Physics-Informed Neural Network was trained to solve the 1D transient heat equation, achieving sub-percent error and near-perfect agreement with analytical solutions across the full space–time domain.”
+**A Physics-Informed Neural Network was trained to solve the 1D transient heat equation, achieving sub-percent error and near-perfect agreement with analytical solutions across the full space–time domain.**

 ## **📈 Key Outputs**